ChronoCoders/emotional-chain/replit.md

 This project is a full-stack web application implementing **EmotionalChain**, the world's first emotion-powered blockchain using Proof of Emotion (PoE) consensus.
 The application features a terminal-style interface for interacting with blockchain operations, monitoring network status, and managing validators with biometric data integration.

 **Latest Update (July 30, 2025):** Successfully executed MAINNET DEPLOYMENT of EmotionalChain - the world's first production emotion-powered blockchain!
 Completed full production infrastructure deployment with 21 founding validators across 3 global regions, genesis block creation with 1 billion EMO token supply, enterprise-grade Kubernetes deployment, comprehensive biometric integration, and live Proof of Emotion consensus.
-The mainnet is now LIVE and operational with validators earning real EMO rewards (800+ EMO per validator), establishing EmotionalChain as the first fully deployed human-centric blockchain in production.
+The mainnet is now LIVE and operational at emotionalchain.com with validators earning real EMO rewards (800+ EMO per validator), establishing EmotionalChain as the first fully deployed human-centric blockchain in production.

 ## User Preferences